notnotmelon/maraxsis/README.md

 ![](https://files.catbox.moe/wwq54g.png)

 Maraxsis is 100% covered by deep ocean.
-There is no land on the entire planet meaning you'll have to invest in aquatic technologies such as submarines, torpedos, fiber optic cables, and submerged pressure domes.
+There is no land on the entire planet meaning you'll have to invest in aquatic technologies such as submarines, torpedos, hydro plants, and submerged pressure domes.
 In terms of progression, Maraxsis is unlocked at the same point as Aquilo.
 This means the mod can be seamlessly added to a finished Space Age save.

+---

+### Disclaimer

+This mod is in early access/beta status.
+Here are the known issues before it can be moved to a full release:

+  - Placeholder graphics for the coral reef.
+  - Placeholder graphics for the fishing tower.
+  - Placeholder graphics for the salted tropical fish.
+  - Missing AI for the construction submarine.
+  - Missing nuclear artillery.
+  - Missing the Maraxsis enemy.
+  - Missing a good way to transfer fluids to the trench.
+Currently you have to use barrels.

+During the beta period, please post factory screenshots, bugs, and balance suggestions on the Discord.
+Your feedback is extremely important!

 ---